onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 > "The number one priority for people today should be creating a winning, good attractor for our civilization." - [In Search of the 5th Attractor, by Jim Rutt](https://medium.com/@memetic007/fifth-attractor-6d1a54fcda2e#:~:text=the%20number%20one%20priority%20for%20people%20today%20should%20be%20creating%20a%20winning%2C%20good%20attractor%20for%20our%20civilization.)

+The GB is the most meta high impact thing you could be doing - improving the capacity for cooperation and sensemaking for humanity